AnnBlessy/DBMS/Ex.No.12.md

-# EXP.NO 12: Simulating Classification using WEKA Data mining and Analysis Tool
+# EXP NO 12: Simulating Classification using WEKA Data mining and Analysis Tool
 ## Date: 8/11/23

 ## AIM: